Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Methods

-\end{paragraph} \begin{paragraph}{Other criteria} For the satisfaction of Smith, ISDA, and reversal symmetry, see \citealt[Table 2]{Schulze2011}.
-For the satisfaction of single-voter resolvability, see \citealt{Tideman1987}.
-Asymptotic resolvability follows from the fact that the proportion of profiles that are uniquely weighted goes to 1 as the number of voters goes to infinity, and Ranked Pairs selects a unique winner in any uniquely weighted profile.
+\end{paragraph} \begin{paragraph}{Other criteria} Proofs that Ranked Pairs satisfies the Condorcet winner and loser criteria, single-voter resolvability, and non-negative responsiveness can be found in \citealt{Tideman1987}.
+For the satisfaction of reversal symmetry, Smith, and ISDA, see \citealt[Table 2]{Schulze2011}.
+See Remark \ref{RPnote} on the status of independence of clones.
+For the satisfaction of rejectability, see Corollary \ref{BPreject}.
+Asymptotic resolvability follows from the fact that the proportion of profiles that are uniquely weighted goes to 1 as the number of voters goes to infinity, and Ranked Pairs selects a unique winner in any uniquely-weighted profile.
 For the failure of positive involvement and negative involvement, see \citealt[p.~612]{Perez2001}. \end{paragraph}